 Former police officer Derek Chauvin found guilty of George Floyd’s murder

+Mr Chauvin, who attended his trial each day, sat impassively as the verdict was read out by the judge.
+He was remanded in custody and led out of court in handcuffs.

-Sentencing will be made at a later date.
-Though the most serious charge – second-degree murder – can command up to 40 years in prison, sentencing guidelines suggest a shorter time for those without a criminal record.
+Sentencing will be made in eight weeks.
+Though the most serious charge, second-degree murder, can command up to 40 years in prison, sentencing guidelines suggest a shorter time for those without a criminal record.

-Cities across the US were braced for unrest ahead of the verdict, 11 months after the killing of George Floyd sparked protests about racial justice across the country.

-As the 12-person jury in the trial deliberated for a second day on Tuesday ahead of the announcement, several cities called-up support law enforcement personnel, ahead of any potential unrest.
+“Justice for Black America is justice for all of America,” the Floyd family’s attorney Benjamin Crump said in a statement.
+“This case is a turning point in American history for accountability of law enforcement and sends a clear message we hope is heard clearly in every city and every state.”

+The killing of George Floyd, which was captured on the cellphone of a passerby in May last year, shocked America and the world leading to global protests about racial inequality.
+Mr Chauvin, a police officer for 19 years, knelt on Mr Floyd’s neck for more than nine minutes as he died.
+Mr Floyd could be heard saying “I can’t breathe” and calling out for his mother in his final moments.

-Speaking in Washington, US president Joe Biden said that he hoped for the “right verdict,” noting that he had decided to speak out on the trial because the jury had been sequestered.
+Speaking in Washington ahead of the jury’s decision, US president Joe Biden said that he hoped for the “right verdict”, noting that he had decided to speak out on the trial because the jury had been sequestered.

 “I’m praying the verdict is the right verdict.
 It’s overwhelming in my view,” he said.